jachiang/PQ-Threshold-Ring-Sigs-from-VOLEitH/README.md

-# Implementation for instruction set extensions of x86-64.
+# Platform Specific FAEST Implementation for x86-64 (With ISA Extensions)

 ## Versions